Mike Mentzer

-Mike Mentzer (November 15, 1951 – June 10, 2001) was an American IFBB professional bodybuilder, businessman and author.
+Michael John Mentzer (November 15, 1951 – June 10, 2001) was an American IFBB professional bodybuilder, businessman, and author.
+Born in Philadelphia, Pennsylvania, Mentzer started bodybuilding when he was eleven years old.
+He won several amateur bodybuilding competitions before turning professional in 1979, including the 1976 Mr. America title and the heavyweight division of the 1978 IFBB Mr. Universe.
+In late 1979, he won the heavyweight class of the Mr. Olympia, but lost in the overall to Frank Zane.
+In the 1980 Mr. Olympia he placed fourth in a tie with Boyer Coe behind Arnold Schwarzenegger, Chris Dickerson and Frank Zane, though this placement was deemed controversial.

+Influenced by the concepts developed by Arthur Jones, Mentzer devised and successfully implemented his own theory of bodybuilding.
+One of the most prolific bodybuilders of all time, his Heavy Duty Training program advocates high intensity and low volume.
+In 2002, he was inducted into the IFBB Hall of Fame.

 Early life and education

-Mike Mentzer was born on November 15, 1951, in the Germantown section of Philadelphia and was of German descent.
-In grammar school and Ephrata High School, he received "all A's", He credits his 12th grade teacher, Elizabeth Schaub, for his "love of language, thought, and writing."
-In 1975, he started attending the University of Maryland as a pre-med student where his hours away from the gym were spent in the study of "genetics, physical chemistry, and organic chemistry."
-After three years he left the university.
-He said his ultimate goal during that period was to become a psychiatrist.
+Mike Mentzer was born on November 15, 1951, in the Germantown section of Philadelphia.
+His father was of German descent while his mother was of Italian descent.
+He attended Ephrata High School where he received "all A's."
+He credits his 11th grade teacher, Elizabeth Schaub, for his "love of language, thought, and writing."
+In 1975, he began attending the University of Maryland as a pre-med student where his hours away from the gym were spent in the study of "genetics, physical chemistry, and organic chemistry."
+After three years of study at the University of Maryland Mentzer dropped out.
+He has stated his ultimate goal during that period was to become a psychiatrist.